VirgileMeyer/FEM-VM/ReadMe.txt

-This Code will compute the vibration of a rectangular plate using the finite element method
+This Code written in Python will compute the vibration of a rectangular plate using the finite element method

+To use it, it requires the libraries numpy and matplotlib

 Boundary Condition :
  - ‘Clamped *4’